mina-medhat-00/Realtime-Chat/README.md

 - Node.js: A JavaScript runtime environment that executes JavaScript code outside of a web browser.
 - Socket.io: A library that enables real-time, bidirectional, and event-based communication between the server and clients.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgments

-The chat room project is inspired by Socket.io's official chat example.
-Thanks to the Node.js and Socket.io communities for their excellent documentation and support.